Glossary of Terms

 Butyl – A synthetic rubber that can be used as a sealant and architectural glazing tape.
 Butyl is prepared by co-polymerization of isobutylene with a small amount of isoprene.

 Casement Window – A projecting window hinged at the sides and usually opening outward like a door.

-Casing – Molding of various widths, thickness, and shapes applied to the framework of window and door units.
+Casing – Molding of various widths, shapes, and thicknesses applied to the framework of window and door units.
 Interior casing is a flat, decorative molding which covers the inside edge of the jambs and the rough opening between the window unit and the wall.
 Exterior casing (or brick mold) serves the same purpose, while it also is an installation device through which nails are driven to install the window unit into the wall.

 Caulking – A compound for filling joints and sealing cracks to prevent leakage of water and air.

 Center of Glass – All glass area of window except that within 2.5” (10 cm) from the edge of the glass; used in measuring and calculating glazing performance, such as R-values and U-values.

 CFM (Cubic Feet per Minute) – A unit of measurement used in air infiltration testing.
 (E.g., “maximum 0.10 cfm per foot of sash perimeter”)

 Check Rail – On a double-hung window, the bottom rail of the upper sash and the upper rail of the lower sash where the lock is mounted.
 The top rail of the lower sash and the bottom rail of the upper sash meet when a double-hung window is closed.
 Both pieces should be weather stripped for maximum weather ability.

 Circlehead – A generic term referring to any of a variety of window units with one or more curved frame members, often used over another window or door opening.

 Cladding – Material placed on the exterior of a frame and sash components.